 La mamma fa spesa al supermercato.

-Mom shops for groceries at the supermarket.
+Mom goes grocery shopping at the supermarket.

 Giovanna sa fare dei bellissimi disegni.

-Giovanna can make some very beautiful drawings.
+Giovanna can make some very nice drawings.

 Federico e Marta stanno facendo i compiti.